cferwerda/socsci_bootcamp/README.md

 * Embed the map in a web site or make a separate webapp (it must be set to be shared publicly to embed).
 See the next section for details!

 ####Make a Story Map
 Decide what story you want to tell first.
 For example, if you're working on the Civil War project do you want to focus on all battles in a particular year?
 Only decisive battles?
 Battles in a particular area or involving particular commanders?
-Then filter the data in your map to show only the features of interest (use the *Filter* tool in the drop-down menu for each layer).

 Publish your map using one of the templates.
 This is a great way to make good-looking [story maps](http://storymaps.arcgis.com) with images and text.